List of Case Closed characters: Anita Hailey

 Shiho Miyano (宮野 志保, Miyano Shiho), dubbed Shelly Miyano by Funimation, is a former member of the Black Organization under the code name Sherry (シェリー, Sherī).
 A gifted chemist at a young age, she is the inventor of APTX 4869, the poison that shrank Jimmy Kudo.
 Her parents and sister, Akemi Miyano, also worked for the organization.
 Shiho betrays the organization after Gin kills her sister.
 She took the drug in a suicide attempt, but rather than dying, she, like Jimmy, became small.
 When she was 18, she escaped the organization and went into hiding.
-She is taken in by Dr. Agasa and is given the alias Anita Hailey, known as Ai Haibara (灰原 哀, Haibara Ai) in Japan and dubbed Vi Graythorn by Funimation.
+She is taken in by Dr. Agasa and is given the alias Anita Hailey, also officially known as Ai Haibara (灰原 哀, Haibara Ai) and dubbed Vi Graythorn by Funimation.
 Her alias is derived from the detective characters Cordelia Gray and V.I.
 Warshawski; "Hai" can mean "gray" in Japanese, and "Ai" is pronounced the same as the English letter "I".
 She shows affection towards Jimmy, but denies having such feelings.
 Despite being constantly in the company of the Junior Detective League and Rachel Moore, she was very reserved and only opened up a little more to Rachel and Amy after some time; she later lets Amy call her "Anita-chan" instead of the more formal honorific "Anita-san".
 She often helps Conan solve cases and find information on the Black Organization to help bring them down in addition to working on the cure to their condition.
 She has strawberry blonde hair.
 She grew up in the United States, and is half-Japanese and half-English.

 Aoyama conceived of Anita from the beginning of the series as a standoffish female character that would be Rachel's polar opposite.
 He originally planned to introduce her after the death of her sister, however, the anime adaptation changed the plot so that Akemi did not die.
 After waiting a while for the anime to end, he gave up and eventually introduced Anita in volume 18.
 In an interview, Aoyama stated her alias is a reference to Irene Adler from Sherlock Holmes novels.

 Major supporting characters

 Dr. Herschel Agasa

-Dr. Herschel Agasa, known in Japan as Hiroshi Agasa (阿笠 博士, Agasa Hiroshi), appears as an absent-minded professor and neighbor to Jimmy Kudo.
+Dr. Herschel Agasa, also officially known as Hiroshi Agasa (阿笠 博士, Agasa Hiroshi), appears as an absent-minded professor and neighbor to Jimmy Kudo.
 He is one of the few characters in the story who knows of Kudo's predicament and helps hide his identity as Conan Edogawa, inventing devices such as the voice-impersonating bowtie, tracking glasses, and badges, enhanced shoes and hoverboards, and an instant soccer ball so Conan can fend for himself.
 He often watches over the Junior Detective League and takes them on trips in his old VW Beetle.
 After finding Shiho Miyano on the streets, he takes her into his care and gives her the alias Anita Hailey to hide her from the Black Organization.